DebjaniSihiLab/starter-hugo-research-group/content/authors/Ann Felicia Sinsuan/_index.md

 ---
 # Display name
-title: Haoyang Li
+title: Ann Felicia Sinsuan

 # Username (this should match the folder name)
 authors:
-- Haoyang Li
+- Ann Felicia Sinsuan

 # Is this the primary user of the site?
 superuser: false